 Generally speaking sales specialists should be deployed temporarily.
 Their goal should be to “work themselves out of a job” by training both the sales force and customers on the new offerings.
 The lifespan of a sales specialist can be as short as six months and as long as five years.
 Some specialists might stay on far longer if they continue to evolve, shifting their focus over time to newer products.

-How Many Do You Need?
 The right number to deploy depends on the complexity of the sale and the nature of their role.
-Here is a simple guide to consider when determining the ratio of specialists to your front line sales reps:Realize that these are simply guidelines.
+Here is a simple guide to consider when determining the ratio of specialists to your front-line sales reps:Realize that these are simply guidelines.
 The answer for your organization may vary based several factors including product maturity, sales force experience levels and competitive landscape, among others.
 We’ve observed ratios as low as 1:20 and as high as 1:1.
 An inside-based (phone and web only) sales specialist can effectively support more field reps.
-Practically speaking a field-based sales specialist will struggle to adequately support more than 8 sales reps.
+Practically speaking a field-based sales specialist will struggle to adequately support more than eight sales reps.
 The average deployment ratio is 1:4.
 Scenarios with 1:1 are rare and short lived, usually the result of two sales forces merged but not fully integrated.

 Once you determine the number and type of sales specialists needed you have to wrestle with another important question – how do you compensate them?
 We’ll take up the important topic of sales crediting and compensation for overlay positions in our next blog post.
 Stay tuned!